Alfresco/alfresco-sdk-samples/README.md

 # Alfresco SDK Tutorials

 The new tutorials for the Share extension points are located in the /all-in-one SDK 2.1 project.
-There is a new integration-test-runner project that uses Geb,Spock, and Groovy for testing.

 Each tutorial is contained in it's own Share extension project, such as add-content-share, remove-content-share, override-webscript-controller-share etc.

+## Running with all tutorials applied

+To kick off Alfresco (Repo, Share, and Solr), with all the Tutorials applied to the Share WAR, use the following command:

+	all-in-one$ mvn clean install -Prun

+One of the samples (add-theme-share) brings in a newer version of Aikau to support LESS.
+To control what version of Aikau that is used, it can be specified on command line:

+	all-in-one$ mvn clean install -Daikau.version=1.0.30 -Prun

+## Running functional tests for all tutorials

+There is a new 'integration-test-runner' project that uses Geb,Spock, and Groovy for functional testing.

-To try it out do:
+To run all the tests do:

 	all-in-one$ mvn clean install -Prun-it

+To control what version of Aikau that is used, it can be specified on command line:

+	all-in-one$ mvn clean install -Daikau.version=1.0.30 -Prun-it

 # Alfresco SDK Examples (OLD)